rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 and said, Men of Galilee, why do you stand looking into heaven?
 This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven. ^0111

-Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day’s journey away. ^0112
+Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey away. ^0112

 And when they had entered, they went up to the upper room, where they were staying, Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James. ^0113

 All these with one accord were devoting themselves to prayer, together with the women and Mary the mother of Jesus, and his brothers. ^0114

-In those days Peter stood up among the brothers (the company of persons was in all about 120 ) and said, ^0115
+In those days Peter stood up among the brothers (the company of persons was in all about 120) and said, ^0115

 Brothers, the Scripture had to be fulfilled, which the Holy Spirit spoke beforehand by the mouth of David concerning Judas, who became a guide to those who arrested Jesus. ^0116

 For he was numbered among us and was allotted his share in this ministry. ^0117

-( Now this man acquired a field with the reward of his wickedness, and falling headlong he burst open in the middle and all his bowels gushed out. ^0118
+(Now this man bought a field with the reward of his wickedness, and falling headlong he burst open in the middle and all his bowels gushed out. ^0118

-And it became known to all the inhabitants of Jerusalem, so that the field was called in their own language Akeldama, that is, Field of Blood .) ^0119
+And it became known to all the inhabitants of Jerusalem, so that the field was called in their own language Akeldama, that is, Field of Blood.) ^0119

-For it is written in the Book of Psalms, May his camp become desolate, and let there be no one to dwell in it; and Let another take his office. ^0120
+For it is written in the Book of Psalms, 'May his camp become desolate, and let there be no one to dwell in it';and 'Let another take his office.' ^0120

 So one of the men who have accompanied us during all the time that the Lord Jesus went in and out among us, ^0121

-beginning from the baptism of John until the day when he was taken up from us — one of these men must become with us a witness to his resurrection. ^0122
+beginning from the baptism of John until the day when he was taken up from us--one of these men must become with us a witness to his resurrection. ^0122

 And they put forward two, Joseph called Barsabbas, who was also called Justus, and Matthias. ^0123